Hammer/Weight

 Inspection routine

 - Inspect the surface of the ring for any protrusions or indentations.
-These can cause the athlete to loose their balance and potentially fall, causing injury
+These can cause the athlete to lose their balance and potentially fall, causing injury

 - never throw the hammer or weight from a shot circle when the toe board is still in place

-- Make sure that the ring is swept and free of any grass, dirt or other material that may effect the traction of the competitors' shoes
+- Make sure that the ring is swept and free of any grass, dirt or other material that may affect the traction of the competitorsʹ shoes

 - Make sure that the red area is flagged off or otherwise partitioned so that non-competitors cannot wander into it